Skip to content

 Illusion of control

-People’s beliefs that they can influence events, even when they have no control over what will happen.
-Such overconfidence in business may be tragic.
-Decision makers ignore risks and fail to objectively evaluate the odds of success.
+The illusion of control is the belief that you can influence events even when you have no control over what will happen.
+The overconfidence it produces leads decision makers to ignore risks and overstate the odds of success.

 A school head may believe she can control variables that are actually outside her control.
 She decides as if her effort alone will produce the outcome, ignoring external factors like government policy changes, economic shifts, or demographic trends.